RonaldoML/cocktailapp/README.md

 ```
 $ npm install
 ```
-- if using iOs run:
+- if using macOs run:
 ```
 $ pod install
 ```